Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

 <p> 1 raspberry PI PICO</p>
 <p> 1 USB cable to connect the PC to the PICO (micro USB cable)</p>
 <p> 10 LED's</p>
-<p> 6 resistors</p>
+<p> 6 resistors of 1Kohms maximum </p>
 <p> 1 push button</p>

-In this example, we will control the GPIO 1, 11, 17 and 19 of the PICO MCU by sending data to GPIO 0,10,16 and 18 witch will be configured in outputs.
+In this example, we will control the GPIO 1, 11, 17, 20 and 27of the PICO MCU by sending data to GPIO 0,10,16, 21 and 28 witch will be configured in outputs.

 To do this, you can do the schematic the following schematic to control one IO: